 As they cook, sleep, stay warm, navigate and select routes together, participants create a positive, inclusive, supportive group dynamic.
 Throughout the expedition, participants build, practice, and reflect on skills, and tackle new challenges together – rock climbing or a peak ascent – that pushes them to rediscover the strength and peace of mind to navigate the often difficult transition to civilian life.

-This seven-day Veterans course is expedition-style, featuring a 50 mile stretch of the Appalachian Trail.
+This five-day Veterans course is expedition-style, featuring the Maryland stretch of the Appalachian Trail.
 On day one of your expedition you will meet your crew and pack up at our base before hitting the trail.
-You and your crew will carry all necessary food and equipment for unplugged, outdoor living until your return on day six.
+You and your crew will carry all necessary food and equipment for unplugged, outdoor living until your return on the last day.
 This means no cell phones, no television, and no electronics.
 You should come ready to commit all of your time and energy to your expedition, your crew, and your Outward Bound experience.

 While exploring one of the world’s most famous footpaths you can expect to practice basic backcountry skills including on and off-trail navigation, weather forecasting and preparation, campfire cooking and tarp setup.
 At the midpoint of your expedition you will spend most of a day rock climbing and rappelling.
 In addition to your time on the cliff-face you will learn the basics of anchor-building and safety management.